Last Updated: Wednesday, 17 October 2018 15:50

 GOTS Version 5.0 is due for revision in the year 2019 and this process will commence in March 2019.
 The revision process involves a transparent process where multiple stakeholders are encouraged to participate.

-The approach was once again to set strict and binding requirements for ecological and social parameters while acknowledging the need for practicability in industrial production of a wide range of products.
+The approach is, once again, to set strict and binding requirements for ecological and social parameters while acknowledging the need for practicability in industrial production of a wide range of products.
 To achieve this goal, stakeholders which operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our program were invited to contribute to the revision procedure.

-Transition period for users of GOTS to fully comply with the new Version of GOTS will be one year.
+GOTS Version 6.0 and the corresponding Implementation Manual will be released on the GOTS website in March 2020.
+As is customary, transition period for users of GOTS to fully comply with the new Version of GOTS will be one year.

 The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our programme.

 Specifically, beside the Advisory Council members and the Approved Certifiers, the following provisional list of organisations to be invited to participate in the GOTS revision process.

 GOTS encourages organisations who are international and representative of any GOTS related aspect to contribute to the process of revision of the Standard.
 GOTS is unable to entertain requests from individuals or national organisations for the same.
 We would however suggest that these prospective contributors send in their contributions through any of the mentioned organisations.